RollerCoaster Tycoon: RollerCoaster Tycoon 4 Mobile

 RollerCoaster Tycoon 4 Mobile was released on 10 April 2014.
 The game was initially available for iPhone, iPad and iPod touch devices.
 The game was later released for Android devices (OS 4.0.3 and higher) on 18 October 2014.
 The game was developed by On5 Games without Chris Sawyer's input (other than licensing).
 The game returns to the isometric view used in the first two games.
 The game is built on the freemium model with social media integration.

-This instalment was universally panned among fans and critics alike.
+This installment was universally panned among fans and critics alike.
 It was criticized due to Chris Sawyer's absence in the making of the game and the heavy use of microtransactions and wait times.

 RollerCoaster Tycoon 3: Mobile Edition

 Released in August 2015, RollerCoaster Tycoon 3: Mobile Edition is an iOS version of RollerCoaster Tycoon 3 developed and published by Frontier and is a faithful port of the original game (tutorial mode, original 18 scenarios for career, and a sandbox).